willtrking/grpcintercept/README.md

 For example, if I have a `AccountManagementServer` in my stub file, which has a `RegisterAccountManagementServer` function, I would import that stub file with something like
 `pb example/account/protobuf` and my REGISTERCALL would be `pb.RegisterAccountManagementServer`

+Each generated file will have a `RegisterService` function which you should use in your server registration.

 See the examples folder for more details